natanshalva/Laravel-install/README.md

   * generate key
   * setup folder permission

-6 - Option - install and config Jeffry Way Generator and Guard, and Loic Sharma Profiler
+6 - Option - install and config Jeffrey Way Generator and Guard, and Loic Sharma Profiler

 7 - Option - Install Git and commit all files for good start